Twined Bags and Twined Baskets Vera harvesting milkweed for maling twined baskets and twined bags.

 Twined baskets, bags and containers pre-date the ash splint baskets that the Wabanaki people are known for.
-It is the oldest method of basket making known in the North Eastern United States.
+It is the oldest method of basket-making known in the North Eastern United States.
 Native American women gathered and processed plants to make baskets, bags and containers.
 Twining is very well documented in the 17th & 18th centuries.
-By the 19th century, the trail of tangible evidence of Wabanaki twining in the far North East went dry, giving scholars the impressions that twined bag and basket making was given up long ago.
-However it was never lost in the Longtoe family.
+By the 19th century, the trail of tangible evidence of Wabanaki twining in the far North East went dry, giving scholars the impression that twined bags and basket-making were given up long ago.
+However, it was never lost in her family.

 1943478.jpg

-Vera offers several classes and programs, on Native American culture, traditions and crafts, which are appropiate for audiences of all ages.
-She has been doing lectures and demonstrations at tribal events, schools, museums and historic sites for almost twenty years.
-Some of these locations are Ft.
-Ticonderoga, Lake Champlain Maritime Museum and the Echo Lake Aquarium & Science Center.
+Vera offers educational programs on Native American culture, traditions, and crafts, which are appropriate for audiences of all ages.
+She has been doing lectures and demonstrations at tribal events, schools, museums, and historic sites for over twenty years.
+These locations include the American Museum of Natural History, Ft.
+Ticonderoga, Lake Champlain Maritime Museum, and the Echo Lake Aquarium & Science Center.
+She has also presented at conferences for organizations such as the Society for Anthropology in Community Colleges and Vermont Alliance for Social Studies.

 Email Vera at vlongtoe@vtindigenous.com